 The Hoyland Silkstone Colliery was situated at Platts Common in Hoyland, close to the Manchester, Sheffield and Lincolnshire Railway line near Birdwell.
 It was named after the Silkstone coal seam it was sunk to exploit, although it was effectively a deepening and extension of an earlier company, the Hoyland and Elsecar Colliery, also known as ‘Vizard’s’ from name of the first owner and major local landowner, William Vizard and his heirs.

 Coal was mined from multiple seams under land leased from several landlords: the Vizard family, the Earls Fitzwilliam from Wentworth Woodhouse and the Vernon-Wentworths from Wentworth Castle, as well as several minor landowners.

-A colliery had been established at Platts Common by William Vizard in late 1840.
-He named the concern the Hoyland and Elsecar Coal Company, and it consisted of a partnership carried on between him, the Earl of Lauderdale, and the Honourable Sir Anthony Maitland.
-The partnership ended at the end of 1842.
+The colliery had first been established at Platts Common by William Vizard in late 1840.
+A wealthy London solicitor, he named the concern the Hoyland and Elsecar Coal Company, and it actually consisted of a partnership carried on between him, the Earl of Lauderdale, and the Honourable Sir Anthony Maitland.
+This partnership ended at the end of 1842.

 A contemporary description of the pit says: